lukcad/incident-management/README.md

  - Router server:

-  		cds bind --exec --npm start --prefix app/router
+  		cds bind --exec -- npm start --prefix app/router

    Locally in VS code you will be able to work with applicaiton via router server using endpoint: